 Because foster care represents a system, and not an individual expectant mother, like independent adoptions, adopting from foster care offers a real chance for alternative parents, who may be declined when adopting privately.
 This is particularly true for LGBT adoption, as well as adoption involving older parents or ethnic minorities.

-The key element that fostering agencies look for when matching and placing children is that a stable, loving home and upbringing can be supplied, not the ‘perceived impact’ of prospective parents’ age, gender, sexuality or race.
+The key element that fostering agencies look for when connecting and placing children is that a stable, loving home and upbringing can be supplied, not the ‘perceived impact’ of prospective parents’ age, gender, sexuality or race.
 When you also consider the fact that adoption from foster care usually costs under $1,000, whereas other options can cost upwards of $30,000, foster care adoption really stands out as an all inclusive, non-discriminatory choice.

 One of the biggest stressors for many families is health insurance.
 With prices and rates seeming to change daily, making sure your family is protected should the worst happen can be a difficult process.
 Children adopted from foster care are given state-funded health insurance until they are at least 18, and if you have adopted a beautiful special needs child, then the health insurance period may be further extended.